cmyerskeitt/cmyerskeitt/README.md

 I'm a Full Stack Software Engineer utilizing Javascript and Ruby on Rails to create some really awesome projects.

 As an educator turned software engineer, I embody a natural curiosity for learning.

-I am excited about the endless amount of learning ahead of me.
+As a recent graduate of Flatiron School's Software Engineering Program, I am excited about the endless amount of learning ahead of me.

 I have great planning and time management skills that increase my ability to create efficient code.